btrettel/flt/to-do.md

 - <https://en.wikipedia.org/wiki/Sterbenz_lemma>: Make `assert_sterbenz` to assert that the conditions of the Sterbenz lemma are satisfied.
     - In `fmad` and `genunits`, create an operator that automatically enforces this? `.minus.`?
     - Other operators in `fmad` could benefit from this too.
 Anywhere a subtraction occurs (like the derivatives for division) could have a Sterbenz assertions version.
+    - Sterbenz assertions could also check that the magnitude is small, though practically speaking this is probably satisfied if the normal Sterbenz conditions are met.
 - Switch `make check` to `make test` for consistency with folder name?
 - convergence.f90:
     - <https://www.grc.nasa.gov/WWW/wind/valid/tutorial/verify.f90>